 Juniors off to Guyana

-The Barbados Junior Squash team is looking to improve on last year’s performance at the Caribbean Area Squash Association (CASA) tournament and is confident of bringing home gold medals in all divisions this time around.
+The Barbados Junior Squash team is looking to improve on last year’s performance at the Junior Caribbean Area Squash Association (CASA) Squash Championships and is confident of bringing home gold medals in all divisions this time around.

-They won six gold medals last year, the most ever by a Barbadian junior team, and the girls’ team will be defending their title for the second year in succession.
+They won six individual gold medals last year, the most ever by a Barbadian junior team, and the girls’ team will be defending their team title for the second year in succession.

-Speaking at the Barbados Squash Association today, coach Rhett Cumberbatch told the media the team was well prepared this year to make a clean sweep.
+Speaking at the Barbados Squash Association today, national junior team coach Rhett Cumberbatch told the media the team was well prepared this year to make a clean sweep.

 “We put in a lot of work in training, we’ve been training hard since early February, training consistently straight through.
-This year our plan is to go for gold in both boys and girls.
+This year our plan is to go for gold in both the boys and girls team events.

-The girls are the defending champions for the last two years and we are willing to maintain that.
+The girls are the defending champions for the last two years and we want to maintain that.
 The boys had a tough draw last year, came third but we are looking for gold this year.
 That is the plan,” Cumberbatch said.

 He added that their biggest rivals would be host nation Guyana but he believed it was Barbados’ time to shine.

-“Based on the seeds, we are going in with a pretty strong team, we are the ones to watch and Guyana have been saying it in their media too.
-We are definitely ready this year, we haven’t won since 12 years ago when I was playing on the team, so this year is ours.
+“Based on the seedings in the individual competition, we are going in with a pretty strong team, we are the ones to watch and Guyana have been saying it in their media too.
+We are definitely ready this year, we last won the overall title 12 years ago when I was playing on the junior team, so this year is ours!
 We put in the work and we are ready.
 This is our year.